learn-co-curriculum/dsc-linear-regression-statsmodels/README.md

-# OLS Regression in Statsmodels - code-along
+# Ordinary Least Squared (OLS) in Statsmodels

+## Introduction

 SO far, we created code for running linear regression experiments along with checking their goodness of fit.
 Python provides us with many libraries to automate this process and also to enhance the efficiency of computation.
 In this lesson, we shall look at the `statsmodels` library to run OLS regression experiments.

-**You are required to copy and paste provided code in each cell for running this experiments**
+**You are required to copy and paste provided code in each cell for running these experiments**

-### Objectives
+## Objectives

 You will be able to:
-* Run an OLS regression experiment in `statsmodels` library
+* Run an OLS regression experiment in the Statsmodels library
 * Interpret basic measures to check for the goodness of fit
-* Visualize results for regression for deeper inspection.
+* Visualize results for regression for deeper inspection

 ## What is `statsmodels` ?